How Do Europeans Decorate Their Homes

 See also

-How to Make Home Decoration
+How to Decorate a Small Home Bar

 In addition to using natural materials and light, Europeans also embrace the use of earthy color palettes and nature-inspired patterns in their home decor.
 From soft greens and blues to warm browns and neutrals, these colors evoke a sense of calm and connection to the natural world.